 It’s a hot topic.
 It is the biggest and best return.
 Compared to Adwords it relies on someone who is searching for something.
-With Facebook advertising, you can target your ideal audience for pennies.
+With Facebook advertising, you can target your ideal audience for pennies and can also go about your rfp consulting.
 You can spend £15-20 to reach 20,000 people.

 But 62% of FB paid advertisers aren’t getting their ideal audience on Facebook according to a report.
 Small Business Trends.

 Why Facebook?
 It’s the most popular social media platform.
 It comes down to the audience you choose.
 You must understand your own customer and their habits.
 One of Phil’s clients ran a campaign to recruit sales-people.
 He discovered they had chosen a very basic profile.
 He advised them to utilise a much deeper demographic, – what they buy online, are they married etc.